Macrometacorp/node-cloudflare-worker-template/README.md

-# Macrometa JS SDK Cloudflare Worker Template
+# Macrometa Node SDK Cloudflare Worker Template

 This is a template to help you get started using the [Macrometa JS SDK](https://www.npmjs.com/package/jsc8) with [Cloudflare Workers](https://workers.cloudflare.com/).
 The configuration within this template relies on a custom build using [webpack](https://webpack.js.org/) and an `agent` override when initializing the jsC8 client.